QX Global Group Secures £100m Growth Investment from Long Ridge Equity Partners

 QX spent over a year considering the attributes of a potential investment partner and met a number of potential investment firms as part of the process.
 Ultimately, the QX leadership team hand-picked Long Ridge because of their experience in the tech-enabled services industry and excellent track-record partnering with fast-growing, high potential businesses like QX.

 "The Long Ridge team brings a wealth of senior experience in the BPM and consulting sectors.
-I am so proud of everything that has been achieved at QX so far, and I couldn't have asked for a more impressive and experienced investment partner to support the next stage of the QX growth story."
+I am so proud of everything that has been achieved at QX so far, and I couldn't have asked for a more impressive and experienced investment partner to support the next stage of the QX growth story," said Chris Robinson, Founder of QX Global Group.

 The partnership brings together one of the fastest-growing global BPM specialists with a recognised US-based growth equity firm with a stellar history of helping build some of the world's leading companies in the technology and tech-enabled services sectors.

-"We are very excited to welcome QX to the Long Ridge portfolio and have very high hopes of a truly rewarding growth partnership with Pom and his team over the coming years."
+Angad Singh, Partner and Jim Brown, Founder and Managing Partner, Long Ridge jointly said, "We are very excited to welcome QX to the Long Ridge portfolio and have very high hopes of a truly rewarding growth partnership with Pom and his team over the coming year."

 Whilst the majority of the QX Board and management team will remain in their roles and reinvest in the company, the following key changes will come about as a result of the deal: